What is the Pigou Effect?

 The Bank of Japan’s policy of nearly zero interest rates would’ve been successful in addressing the Japanese deflation in the 1990s if the Pigou effect did actually always operate.
 Constant consumption expenditure in Japan despite falling prices goes against the Pigou effect.
 Japanese consumers tended to develop a sentiment to delay consumption in anticipation of further declines in prices.

 Who was Arthur Pigou?

 Arthur Cecil Pigou was a British anti-Keynesian welfare economist in the 20th century.
 Pigou played a key role in the foundation of the School of Economics at the University of Cambridge.
-He greatly contributed to the field of welfare economics and public finance, which included the business cycle, the Pigou Effect, the Pigovian Tax, index numbers and measurement of national output.
-Many of his works were used by other influential economists as their basis to put forward contrasting views.
+He greatly contributed to the field of welfare economics and public finance, which included the business cycle, the Pigou Effect, the Pigovian Tax, index numbers, and measurement of national output.
+Many of his works were used by other influential economists as their basis to put forward contrasting views to Keynesian economics.
 Pigou received the Chancellor’s Gold Medal and the Adam Smith Prize in 1899 and 1903, respectively.
-Keynes was very critical of Pigou, too, mentioning him 17 times in his book “The General Theory of Employment, Interest, and Money.”
+Keynes was very critical of Pigou, mentioning him 17 times in his book “The General Theory of Employment, Interest, and Money.”

 Learn more about economics and finance

 Thank you for reading this guide to the Pigou Effect.
 To keep learning and advancing your career in corporate finance, CFI has developed numerous online courses and resources to teach you what you need to know about economics, finance, and Excel.